webdriverio/webdriverio/docs/guide/testrunner/gettingstarted.md

 Options:
-  --help, -h            prints WebdriverIO help menu --version, -v         prints WebdriverIO version --host                selenium server host address --port                selenium server port
+  --help, -h            prints WebdriverIO help menu --version, -v         prints WebdriverIO version --host                Selenium server host address --port                Selenium server port
-  --path                Selenium server path (default: /wd/hub) --user, -u            username if using a cloud service as Selenium backend --key, -k             corresponding access key to the user --logLevel, -l        Level of test output verbosity --coloredLogs, -c     if true enables colors for log output (default: true) --screenshotPath, -s  saves a screenshot to a given path if a command fails --baseUrl, -b         shorten url command calls by setting a base url --waitforTimeout, -w  Default timeout for all wait commands --framework, -f       defines the framework (Mocha, Jasmine or Cucumber) to run the specs (default: mocha) --reporters, -r       reporters to print out the results on stdout --suite               overwrites the specs attribute and runs the defined suite --spec                Run only a certain spec file --cucumberOpts.*      Cucumber options, see the full list options at https://github.com/webdriverio/wdio-cucumber-framework#cucumberopts-options
+  --path                Selenium server path (default: /wd/hub) --user, -u            username if using a cloud service as Selenium backend --key, -k             corresponding access key to the user --watch               watch specs for changes --logLevel, -l        level of logging verbosity (default: silent) --coloredLogs, -c     if true enables colors for log output (default: true) --bail                stop test runner after specific amount of tests have failed (default: 0 - don't bail) --screenshotPath, -s  saves a screenshot to a given path if a command fails --baseUrl, -b         shorten url command calls by setting a base url --waitforTimeout, -w  timeout for all waitForXXX commands (default: 500ms) --framework, -f       defines the framework (Mocha, Jasmine or Cucumber) to run the specs (default: mocha) --reporters, -r       reporters to print out the results on stdout --suite               overwrites the specs attribute and runs the defined suite --spec                run only a certain spec file --cucumberOpts.*      Cucumber options, see the full list options at https://github.com/webdriverio/wdio-cucumber-framework#cucumberopts-options
   --jasmineOpts.*       Jasmine options, see the full list options at https://github.com/webdriverio/wdio-jasmine-framework#jasminenodeopts-options
   --mochaOpts.*         Mocha options, see the full list options at http://mochajs.org